Valmont Butte Remediation Project

 What's New - Current Status and Next Steps

 Currently, activities at the Valmont site include remediation of the site under the State of Colorado's Voluntary Cleanup Program (VCUP).
-The VCUP is approximately 70 percent complete with an expected completion date in March 2013.
+The VCUP is approximately 95 percent complete with an expected completion date in June 2013.
+Project completion has been delayed approximately three months due to spring weather events.
 Excavation and consolidation of contaminated soils at the primary tailings pond was completed in November 2012.
+CDPHE has granted an extension of the project schedule to December 2013.
+Read the Valmont Butte 2013 Extension Approval Letter.

-Remaining work includes placement of a two foot soil cap over the tailings pond and an additional 18 inch rock cap, fill of excavated areas, stormwater drainage control, fencing and site revegetation.
+Remaining work includes placement of a two foot soil cap over the tailings pond and an additional 18 inch rock cap, stormwater drainage control, and site revegetation.
 Final documents will then be compiled and submitted to CDPHE for closure of the VCUP and any revisions to the environmental covenants required for the site.
 These actions are expected to occur in the third quarter of 2013.

 As required by the Boulder County Limited Impact Land Use Review, within four months after CDPHE's revisions to the environmental covenants, the city will submit the mill site and the balance of the property for landmark designation with exclusions of specific areas deemed not to meet the Land Use Code's criteria for historic landmark designation.
 This designation will occur in fourth quarter 2013 (subject to change).

-Cleanup costs have increased by about $1.4 million.
+In 2012, cleanup costs increased by about $1.4 million.
 The original cost estimate for the Valmont Butte remediation project was for $5 million; however, in any complex project, costs are first estimated and are likely to be adjusted as field work proceeds.
 In this case, the depth and width of contamination was estimated based on a comprehensive sampling program performed at 50- to 200-foot intervals, depending on soil quality results, but exact volumes could not be known until excavation occurred.

 The largest single increase ($900,000) was not related to any increase in contaminated soil volumes or any other environmental condition, but instead was due to an increase in the volume of rock required to effectively deter prairie dogs.
 The actual volume of rock needed to reach the desired void space limitations was adjusted upward based on a field "test cap."
 There was no expansion of the cap footprint.